sul-dlss-labs/machine-eyes/README.md

 - **AWS_ACCESS_KEY**
 - **AWS_SECRET_ACCESS_KEY**

 These values are set in an `.env` file.
+To run the application on port 80, first change to root, and then run the following command `streamlit run app.py --server.address="0.0.0.0" --server.port="80" &`.